opulencephp/Opulence/application/rdev/models/databases/sql/README.md

 ```

 ## Read/Write Connections
-To read from the database, simply use the connection returned by `$connectionPool->getReadConnection();`.
+To read from the database, simply use the connection returned by `$connectionPool->getReadConnection()`.
 Similarly, `$connectionPool->getWriteConnection()` will return a connection to use for write queries.
 These two methods take care of figuring out which server to connect to.
 If you want to specify a server to connect to, you can pass it in as a parameter to either of these methods.